illinoistech-itm/jhajek/itmd-521/assignments/final-project/Readme.md

 This part you will read the datasets you created back into your PySpark application and create schemas where necessary.

-* Read your partitioned csv into a DataFrame named: `csvdf`
+* Read your partitioned .csv into a DataFrame named: `csvdf`
   * Create a schema based on the sample given in the jhajek sample code, `minio-csv.py`
   * Show the first 10 records and print the schema
-* Read your partitioned csv into a DataFrame named: `jsondf`
+* Read your partitioned .json into a DataFrame named: `jsondf`
   * Create a schema based on the sample given in the jhajek sample code, `minio-csv.py`
   * Show the first 10 records and print the schema
-* Read your partitioned csv into a DataFrame named: `parquetdf`
+* Read your partitioned .parquet into a DataFrame named: `parquetdf`
   * Show the first 10 records and print the schema
 * Connect to the MariaDB server located at 192.168.172.31
   * Connect to the database `ncdc` and table `fifties`